jeff-zucker/solid-shell/README.md

 To install from npm

-  npm install solid-shell  // npm install -g solid-shell for global install change into the solid-shell folder npm install
+  * npm install solid-shell  OR npm install -g solid-shell for global install
+  * change into the solid-shell folder
+  * npm install

 If you use npm to install you have these options: